FreekPaans/zabbix-elastic-tutorial/README.md

 ![/img/zabbix-after-login.png](/img/zabbix-after-login.png)

 Great!
 Zabbix server has been setup.
 We can now go and create our first host: the web server.
 To do this, go to _Configuration -> Hosts_.
-Click the _Create host_ button at the upper left of the screen.
+Click the _Create host_ button at the upper right of the screen.
 Use the following values:

 * *Host name* This is an arbitrary host name for Zabbix only.
 It will be used by the Zabbix Agent running on the web server to identify itself.
 Pick `demo-web` for now.
 * *Visible name* Is something that you can configure to have the host have a different display name in the Zabbix UI.
 Leave empty for now, `demo-web` is clear enough.